bbc/tal/widgets/carousel.md

 If you are going to hide, destroy, or render a carousel invisible, you should first call completeAlignment.
 If you do not and are are using the CSS3 animation modifier, callbacks may not being cleared up resulting in a memory leak.
 You can call this safely if no animation is in progress, it just wont have any effect.

 #### Aligning to the next or previous item
 There are two additional helper methods, alignPrevious and alignNext to facilitate simple two-key navigation.
-They use align points in the same was as alignToIndex.
+These methods share behavior with alignToIndex.
+They use align points in the same way, can accept an animation options object and do not affect the active item.

 Unlike alignToIndex, these methods take into account any widgets that have been disabled and will skip over them.
 Additionally, they will transition directly from the last to the first element (or vice versa) when using the wrapping strip (see below).